BolsunovaNataliia/swag/README.md

 > Preconditions:

->> User is on the logined account.
+>> User logged in account.

 >> User is on the inventory page.

 > Steps to reproduce:

->> 1. Click on the "Cart" button at the top right corner             -> Cart page is displayed, products are not displayed
+>> 1. Click on the "Cart" button in the top right corner             -> Cart page is displayed, products are not displayed

 >> 2. Click on the "Checkout" button                                 -> Pay attention to the page